-The Wells Facility Revolving Line of Credit has a maximum availability of \$100 million with actual available borrowings limited to the sum, at the time of calculation, of 90% of eligible credit card receivables plus 85% of eligible net trade receivables plus 90% of the appraised net orderly liquidation value of eligible net inventory minus certain reserves as defined in the credit agreement governing the
+As of December 26, 2013, the Wells Facility Revolving Line of Credit had a maximum availability of \$100 million with actual available borrowings limited to the sum, at the time of calculation, of 90% of eligible credit card receivables plus 85% of eligible net trade receivables plus 90% of the appraised net orderly liquidation value of eligible net inventory minus certain reserves as defined in the credit agreement governing the Wells Facility.

-Wells Facility.
 The Wells Facility Revolving Line of Credit is available for issuance of letters of credit and contains \$12 million and \$5 million sub-limits for standby letters of credit and commercial letters of credit, respectively.
 Available borrowings under the facility are reduced by the face amount of outstanding letters of credit.
-The borrowings bear interest at a floating rate, which is based on one of the following rates at the option of the Company:
+As of December 26, 2013, the borrowings bear interest at a floating rate, which is based on one of the following rates at the option of the Company: